Employee Ownership Trust (EOT): Tax Advice, Benefits, and How It Works

 Thinking of selling your business?
 What if you could exit at ZERO tax while securing your company’s future?

 Considering an Employee Ownership Trust (EOT) for your business?
-At David Craddock Consultancy, we specialise in guiding business owners through the EOT process, ensuring a seamless transition that benefits both owners and employees.
+At David Craddock Consultancy, we specialise in guiding UK business owners through the EOT process, ensuring a seamless transition that benefits both owners and employees.

 📞 Contact us for tailored EOT advice